metal3-io/metal3-dev-env/scripts/feature_tests/README.md

 `feature_test_provisioning.sh` and `feature_test_deprovisioning.sh` are used by
 each feature test to provision/deprovision cluster and BMH.

-When the test-framework is triggered, it will:
+When the test-framework is triggered with `/test-features`, it will:

 - setup metal3-dev-env
   - run 01_\*, 02_\*, 03_\*, 04_\* scripts